koshalnirwan/koshal07/_posts/2020-02-23-sentiment-analysis.md

 ---
-title: "Sentiment Analysis and Visualization of Tweets"
+title: "Sentiment Analysis of Tweets"
 date: 2020-02-23
 tags: [nlp, analysis, data science, visualization]
 excerpt: It is a web app project based on Natural Language Processsing (NLP).
 The idea is to fetch tweets based on a keyword, clean the tweets and classify them in different Setiment categories like as positive, negative, strongly positive, neutral etc.